The Anti-Cruelty Society is ready to help you make your adoption match!

 · Adoption inquiries are processed on a first-come, first-served basis.
 Please fill out your questionnaire with as much detail as possible to ensure swift processing.
 We are unable to place holds on animals.

-· In the event that complete an adoption, only to find that you and the pet are not a good match, know that we’re here to support you!
+· In the event that you complete an adoption, only to find that you and the pet are not a good match, know that we’re here to support you!
 We will happily accept the animal back if there are any concerns.
 We offer full refunds to adopters if an animal is returned to us within 30 days of the original adoption date.
 Our hope is that you won’t have to return your new pet, but we also understand that there’s an art to matchmaking that may be lost in this virtual process.

 If you have any questions regarding adopting through The Anti-Cruelty Society during the COVID-19 pandemic, email us at firstname.lastname@example.org.